StaciaHoov/blocitoff/README.md

 * Figaro to manage sensitive information
 * Devise for user authentication and confirmation
 * SendGrid for email processing
+* Whenever to provide syntax for writing/deploying cron job

 ## Deployment
 You can view the app on Heroku: [stacia-blocitoff app](https://stacia-blocitoff.herokuapp.com/)